Jill Biden: Second term

 Following the re-election of Obama and her husband on November 6, 2012, Biden began a second term (January 2013) as second lady.
-She wore a silk blue gown by Vera Wang when she appeared at the inaugural balls in January 2013.

 During her husband's second term, Biden continued to be involved with supporting military personnel, including staging multiple visits to the Center for the Intrepid rehabilitation facility for amputees and attending the inaugural Invictus Games in London.
 During the 2014 U.S. midterm Congressional elections, she campaigned for a number of Democrats, including some in high-profile contests such as Mark Udall in Colorado and Michelle Nunn in Georgia.

 In May 2015, her stepson Beau Biden died from brain cancer.
 She later described the loss as "totally shattering.
 My life changed in an instant.
 All during his illness, I truly believed that he was going to live, up until the moment that he closed his eyes, and I just never gave up hope."
 She has said that she lost her faith following his death and stopped praying and attending church for four years, but later started to find faith again as a result of campaign trail interactions with people in 2019.

 She was present at her husband's side in the Rose Garden on October 21, 2015, when he announced he would not run for the Democratic Party presidential nomination in the 2016 election.
 By her own account, Biden was disappointed by his decision, believing her husband was highly qualified for the position, and "would have been the best president".

 Biden continued to teach at NOVA, handling a full load of five classes during the Fall 2015 semester.
 During 2016, she was present with her husband on a listening tour for Cancer Moonshot 2020, an effort he was leading.
 In March 2016, she headed the official party that welcomed American astronaut Scott Kelly back to Earth from his almost full year in space.